 In the Swiss region of Valais, majestic four-thousand metre peaks not only create impressive panorama, they also provide a unique setting in which to experience winter sports.
 Possibilities are endless and snow is guaranteed.
-We’ve summed up six of the most spectacular experiences you simply can’t miss in Valais this winter.
+We’ve summed up six of the most spectacular experiences you simply can’t miss in Valais.

 1. Take on one of the Valais’ longest ski runs